-Many believe birthmarks from past life trauma appear at the site of injuries from a previous incarnations.
+Many believe birthmarks from past life trauma appear at the site of injuries from previous incarnations.
 For example, according to the birthmark theory, some show up at the site of fatal wounds.
 Likewise, some people believe loss of fingers, toes, or other body parts in a previous life may cause a child to be born with birth defects (missing parts or other health problems from the way the fetus developed) in this life.
 Past life trauma may also appear in the new life as unexplained scars.
 Many believe these birthmarks provide evidence of a previous incarnation.

 Birthmarks and Past Lives: How They Are Formed

-Some researchers like Walter Simkew, MD and Jim Tucker, MD believe past life birthmarks appear because the soul's mind, which is not part of the brain, has a blueprint that exists after death.
+Some researchers of birthmark past life like Walter Simkew, MD and Jim Tucker, MD believe these birthmarks appear because the soul's mind, which is not part of the brain, has a blueprint that exists after death.
 This blueprint is used to create the fetus in the next incarnation, which may lead to birthmarks that correspond to past life trauma, such as birthmarks that are wounds from when someone was killed or that show how they died in a previous incarnation.

 Researchers and Evidence

 Dr. Ian Stevenson

-It is impossible to look at the meaning of birthmarks from a past life without coming across the name Dr. Ian Stevenson, who researched children's past lives for forty years.
+It is impossible to look at the birthmark meaning from a past life without coming across the name Dr. Ian Stevenson, who researched children's past lives for forty years.
 During that time, Dr. Stevenson discovered children that had died traumatically in a previous life often had birthmarks at the site of the trauma.
 This research fascinated him and in 1997, he published Reincarnation and Biology.
 At over 2,000 pages, it is a compelling argument for past life birthmarks as proof of a previous incarnation.

 Dr. Stevenson was a pioneer in the field.
 In his research, he was able to compare 49 cases of birthmarks and wounds on children to the autopsy reports of the person the child claimed to have been.
 Eighty-eight percent of the cases showed a correlation between the fatal wound and the child's current birthmark, something Dr. Stevenson concluded was evidence of reincarnation.